ITU-GeoAI-Challenge/5th_place_soil_estimation/README.md

 To get reproducible results:

-Download the notebooks or git clone the repo
+Download the notebooks or git clone the repo.
+Downoad the train and test data from zindi too

 Ensure the files are in the same folder as the notebooks.